rebelsky/sams-assorted-musings-reflections/corlis-benefideo.md

 Lagos---in an exchange program.

-I must admit that everything I know about Benefideo comes from a single source, an article by Barry Lopez entitled "[The Mappist](http://www.pugetsound.edu/files/resources/7040_TheMappistLopez.pdf)".
+I must admit that everything I know about Benefideo comes from a single source, an article by Barry Lopez entitled "[The Mappist](http://www.pugetsound.edu/files/resources/7040_TheMappistLopez.pdf)" [1].

 And, well, I'm pretty sure it's fiction.
 The story reads as an homage to Borges, at least in my reading.
 It has the rhythm and tone of a Borges story.
-It has the slightly fantastical and slightly scholarly approach of a Borges story, or at least stories like "Tlön, Uqbar, Orbis Tertius".
+It has the slightly fantastical and slightly scholarly approach of a Borges story, or at least stories like "Tlön, Uqbar, Orbis Tertius" [2].

 But the Corlis Benefideo award?
 It's [real ](http://nacis.org/awards/corlis-benefideo-award/), and is awarded for